genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/00_z_ssdt-getting_started.md

 ## Start the project baseline

-Clone the Developer Training repo [here](https://github.com/genesiscommunitysuccess/devtraining-alpha).
+Clone the Server Developer Training starting repo [here](https://github.com/genesiscommunitysuccess/servertraining-seed).
 Open it using IntelliJ and follow the next steps:

 - Build the server.
 In the Gradle menu on the right of IntelliJ, select **genesis-project-alpha/Tasks/Build/Assemble**.
 - Make sure you are ok with all the [pre-requisites](../../../getting-started/prerequisites/introduction/).